marks the spot!!

 9 – Realt Na Mara mural – a homage to our local Gaelic football team Realt Na Mara (Star of the Sea), painted by local man John Deegan.
 This is a popular selfie spot for football fans!
 Make sure to tag your selfie #realt

-10 – The Bundoran sign – the colours of our GAA team (black and amber) take prominence in the newest of our town murals at the East End bus stop, again completed by the talented John Deegan offering a warm Bundoran welcome to all of our visitors.
+10 – The Bundoran sign – the colours of our GAA team (black and amber) again take prominence in one of our more recent town murals at the East End bus stop, again completed by the talented John Deegan offering a warm Bundoran welcome to all of our visitors.

 11 – The Bundoran Adventure Park giant deckchair makes you feel small in a big world!
 Located underneath the Bundoran Eye, this offers the perfect selfie spot for all the family!